quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part40_30.2_Preemptive.md

 Background context explaining the difference between PLCFS and PS.
 The key point is that both policies have the same expected performance but PLCFS has fewer preemptions, leading to less wasted time.
 :p What is E[Slowdown (x)] for both PLCFS and PS?
 ??x
-For both PLCFS and PS, the mean slowdown \( E[\text{Slowdown}(x)] = \frac{1}{1 - \rho} \).
+For both PLCFS and PS, the mean slowdown $E[\text{Slowdown}(x)] = \frac{1}{1 - \rho}$.
 This means that regardless of the job size, the average time a job spends in the system is the same under these two policies.
 The performance metrics are identical despite the different mechanisms for handling preemptions. x??

 ---